 Information for Relatives & Other Associates

-However, in certain circumstances, if you are a relative or ‘associate’ of a club, team member, or individual athlete supported by the ASF, you may not be allowed to claim a deduction for your donation.
+However, in certain circumstances, if you are a relative or another “associate” (see definition below) of a club or team member or individual athlete fundraising with the ASF, the Commissioner of Taxation may not allow you to claim a deduction for your donation.

-An issue of “material benefit” may arise, however, where a deduction is claimed by a donor and where the benefit of that donation is restricted either to an individual athlete OR a specific part of a club or organisation (for example, a specific team).
-This is most likely to arise where funds are being raised to cover the costs of team travel eg to compete in an interstate or international competition.
+An issue of “material benefit” may arise, however, where a deduction is claimed by a donor and where the benefit of that donation is restricted either to an individual athlete OR a specific part of a club or organisation (for example, where funds are being raised to cover travel costs for a specific team).
+This is because section 78A of the Income Tax Assessment Act 1936 (s78A) disallows a deduction if any benefit, advantage, right or privilege (other than the benefit of any tax deduction) is obtained by the donor or a relative or “associate” of the donor in connection with or as a result of the donation.
+“Relative” has its ordinary meaning (including blood relatives, partners, spouses etc).
+However, the term “associate” is specifically defined in the Act and includes:

 - companies which the donor and/or associates control;

 - partners in a partnership and spouses of those partners; and

 - beneficiaries with an interest in a trust.